googleapis/google-cloud-php/Firestore/MIGRATION.md

 when `readTime` was invalid.
 Now we've removed this client level check and exception is thrown by the Serializer when it converts the array data into Protobuf Request object.

+# WriteBatch class

+This class has been removed as it was already deprecated.
+Users should use the bulkwriter feature instead.